jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

   - questions:
     - question: Are there other alternatives that are even more aesthetic?
       answer: '<p>At present there has been an impressive rebound of old techniques that were in disuse.
-Lingual orthodontics and the so-called "invisible orthodontics" without brackets, with pure plastic splints, are offered with excessive enthusiasm.
+Lingual Orthodontics and the so-called "invisible Orthodontics" without brackets, with pure plastic splints, are offered with excessive enthusiasm.
         We consider that they have great limitations and are only effective in some extremely simple cases, so they should be considered only under a very objective